ServiceNowDevProgram/code-snippets/Client-Side Components/Client Scripts/Auto populate watchlist/README.md

-## Automatically Update Watch List When Assigned-To Changes
+## Automatically Populate Watch List When Assigned-To Changes

 When the **Assigned To** field changes, this client script updates the **Watch list** to include the **Opened By**, **previous assignees**, and **new assignee**.
 - Help maintains visibility of all users involved in the ticket’s ownership history.